Clastify logo

 A glycoprotein is a membrane protein that has a carbohydrate chain covalently attached to it.
 In animal cell membranes, this carbohydrate part usually sticks out from the cell surface, so other cells can detect it.

 Cell-cell recognition occurs when molecules on the surface of one cell bind specifically to molecules on another cell surface.
-Glycoproteins let cells recognize members of the same tissue, identify abnormal or infected cells, and distinguish self from non-self.
+Glycoproteins help cells spot members of the same tissue, identify abnormal or infected cells, and tell self from non-self.

 ABO antigens are the required example.
-An antigen is a molecule or molecular pattern that the immune system can recognize.
+An antigen is a molecule or molecular pattern recognized by the immune system.
 Red blood cells display ABO glycoproteins with different terminal carbohydrate arrangements.
-A person’s immune system tolerates the ABO antigens they produce, but it may react against unfamiliar A or B antigens on transfused red blood cells.
+A person’s immune system tolerates the ABO antigens it produces, but it may react against unfamiliar A or B antigens on transfused red blood cells.

 Image